-AHTSA stands for the Association of Hospitality & Tourism Schools in Africa.
-The association draws members from reputable hospitality institutions in the African region with an aim of facilitating cooperation and networking amongst member schools and the Hospitality and Tourism industry
+AHTSA is an acronym for the Association of Hospitality & Tourism Schools in Africa.
+The association draws members from reputable hospitality and tourism institutions in the African region with an aim of facilitating cooperation and networking amongst member schools and the Hospitality and Tourism industry.

-The association also aims at fostering development of expertise in member schools though quality evaluation program, capacity building, close networking with related Associations (local and international) and the tourism industry at large.
+The Association is dedicated at fostering development of expertise in member schools though quality evaluation program, capacity building, close networking with related Associations (local and international) and the tourism industry at large.